ConorWilliams/metastring/README.md

 Therefore any operations can be performed on them using variadic template meta programming, this < 150 loc library does not aspire to provide many of these operations as they can be easily implemented in the standard way.

-Instead metastring focuses on construction meta::string types and makes passing strings as template parameters to custom classes easy.
+Instead metastring focuses on constructing meta::string types by 'exploding' string literals and makes passing strings as template parameters to custom classes easy.

 ## Examples